JUMP TO SECTION

 Your business plan cover should be neat, clean, attractive, and professional enough to draw your reader’s attention.

-Though there is no specific rule about what to include and what not on your business plan cover page, we have prepared some essential information that you should not miss to include in it.
+There is no specific rule about what to include and what not on your cover page.
+But we have prepared some essential information that you should not miss to include in it.

 Your company logo will be the first and most essential section that will draw your reader’s attention immediately, so you must include your company logo on your cover page.

 The neat and clean, high-quality logo should be used to make your business plan cover page look like a professional cover page.
 It should be placed at the top of your business plan cover page.